China jails human rights lawyer for state subversion - ExBulletin

 Xu – who called on President Xi to step down over his handling of the pandemic – was jailed for 14 years, while Ding was sentenced to 12 years.

-Civil liberties and free speech have withered in China under Xi’s decade-long tenure, rights groups say.
+Civil liberties and free speech have withered in China under Xi Jinping’s tenure, rights groups say.

 Observers have also regularly raised concerns about due process in the country’s justice system, where courts have a conviction rate of around 99%.